Gas information sheet 59: Type A appliance service – inspecting and servicing Type A appliances

 - Is the appliance in good condition?
 Burn or scorch marks on the appliance are an indication of overheating and need to be investigated.

-- Conduct a negative pressure test (a smoke test) and a carbon monoxide (CO) spillage test as per Appendix R AS/NZS 5601, or Energy Safe Victoria’s Gas Information Sheet 38.
+- Conduct a negative pressure test (a smoke test) as per ESV’s Gas Information Sheet 38.

-This test must be done when the flue is cold.
-See Gas Information Sheet 58 for more information.
+This test should be done when the flue is cold.

 The service work checklist

-Once your inspection ‘checklist’ is complete, you can commence your servicing work, which may include items from the following list:
+Once your inspection ‘checklist’ is complete, you can commence your servicing work, which may include (but is not limited to) items from the following list:

 - Clean the fan.